khoatran/mongodb-test/README.md

 The execution time is still around 2100 - 3200 ms

-# Hypothesis 2 - the best performance index selector uses the cardinality of the values of the index field to decide the best one
+### Hypothesis 2 - the plan selector uses the cardinality of the values of the index field to decide the best one

-### Index these fields first
+#### Index these fields first

 ```
 db.person_large_data.createIndex( { workingStatus: 1 });